Practical, Private Assurance of the Value of Collaboration via Fully Homomorphic Encryption: Experimental Evaluation

-\descr{Encrypted Domain.} In order to use Zama's current \texttt{Concrete} framework for TFHE~\cite{concrete}, it is a must-have to convert decimals to integers.
-For our experiments, we chose a precision level of six decimal places.
+\descr{Encrypted Domain.} Zama's current \texttt{Concrete} framework for TFHE~\cite{concrete} mandates decimals to be converted to integers.
+For our experiments, we chose a precision level of six decimal places, i.e., we use $r = 10^6$.
 Additionally, in order to verify that the encryption operations do not affect the accuracy of our implementation, we use the Iris dataset for a simple experiment.
-After setting the same initialisation of the weights and the order of reading the datasets, we train the model from scratch trained on the plaintext and the model from scratch trained on the ciphertext on Iris dataset and compare the trained model parameters.
-From Table~\ref{tab:scratch-vs-encrypted} we can see that the weights of the two models are almost the same up to four decimal places.
+After setting the same initialization of weights and the order of reading the datasets, we train the model from scratch in plaintext and train another model from scratch on the ciphertext, and compare the trained model parameters.
+The weights of the two models were almost identical up to four decimal places.
+The exact weights and biases are shown in Table~\ref{tab:scratch-vs-encrypted} in Appendix~\ref{app:weights-plain-cipher}.